Life at SSU

 Some may argue that higher education is about preparation for a career, for learning a profession or increasing knowledge.
 We would agree, but we find ourselves wanting much more than that for our students as we help them prepare for life.
 Most of our students are leaving home for the first time, experiencing independent life with a lot of questions and insecurity; it can be a vulnerable time, and it can be an incredibly formative time.
 The staff and faculty at SSU are totally committed to supporting our students not just academically, but personally and spiritually, as they spend four years with us.
 We want our students to find their feet, explore their purpose, see the world, face injustice, get to know themselves and feel more confident in who they are.
 THIS is what we believe will prepare them best for adult life.

 We aim to draw out the beauty in each individual student, and help them see the beauty in each other.
-This is what makes SSU a beautiful place, and very different from a regular university.
+This is what makes SSU a beautiful place.